nicholashibberd/bouncing-vim/README.md

   - all the non-special ones with `bda`
   - only the hidden ones with the `bdh` sequence in normal mode

-* Copy the path of the currenct buffer
+* Copy the path of the current buffer to the system clipboard
   - relative path with the sequence `cp` in normal mode
   - full path with the sequence `cpp` in normal mode

 * MiniBufExplorer customisation
   - position at the top
+  - do not open by default
   - focus the buffer list with `<leader>+t`
   - toggle the buffer list with `<leader>+m`